Looking for the best things to do in Port Aransas, TX?

 Port Aransas is home to 6 key sites on the Great Texas Coastal Birding Trail, the first and largest trail of its kind in the country.

-The accessible boardwalks and observation towers located throughout the area let even a casual observer spot birds like an old pro, making birdwatching one of the best things to do in Port Aransas!
+The accessible boardwalks and observation towers located throughout the area let even a casual observer spot birds like an old pro, making birdwatching one of the top activities in Port A!

 Check out Texas SandFest.